perrystephenson/advanced_db/README.md

 > *Durability* − The database should be durable enough to hold all its latest updates even if the system fails or restarts.
 If a transaction updates a chunk of data in a database and commits, then the database will hold the modified data.
 If a transaction commits but the system fails before the data could be written on to the disk, then that data will be updated once the system springs back into action.

+Databases have a **Transaction Management System**, which is responsible for enforcing and implementing the ACID properties - which is how they can maintain concurrency.
+SQLite perhaps doesn't have one?
+Excel definitely doesn't have one.
+Data warehousing requires *dilution* of the ACID properties, which is part of the point of the course.